 The purchase and sale of units of investment funds discussed in this Sales Prospectus takes place on the basis of the respective applicable versions of the Sales Prospectus, the Key Information Document and the General Terms and Conditions of Investment in conjunction with the Special Terms and Conditions of Investment.
-The General Terms and Conditions of Investment and the Special Terms and Conditions of Investment are annexed to this Sales Prospectus.
+The General Terms and Conditions of Investment and the Special Terms and Conditions of Investment and the Special Terms and Conditions of Investment and the Special Terms and Conditions of Investment are annexed to this Sales Prospectus.

-The Sales Prospectus, together with the most recently published annual report and any semiannual report published after the annual report, must be provided free of charge upon request to persons interested in purchasing a unit of this investment fund as well as to each investor in the investment fund.
-In addition, the Key Information Document must be provided free of charge to the interested persons in good time before entering into any agreement.
+The Sales Prospectus, together with the Key Information Document, the most recently published annual report and any semiannual report published after the annual report, must be provided free of charge to persons interested in purchasing a unit of this investment fund.
+Such interested persons must additionally be informed about the most recent net asset value of the investment fund.